alexis-delorme/ProjetWeb/README.md

 ### Working on the code

 1. Go to master-branch `git checkout master`
+2. Pull latest changes `git pull`
-2. Create a new branch `git checkout -b my-branch-name`
+3. Create a new branch `git checkout -b my-branch-name`
-3. Add some code
+4. Add some code
-4. Commit your changes `git commit -am "Added these cool features"`
+5. Commit your changes `git commit -am "Added these cool features"`
-5. Push your commit `git push origin my-branch-name`
+6. Push your commit `git push origin my-branch-name`
-6. Go to github and create a Pull request with your changes to master!
+7. Go to github and create a Pull request with your changes to master!